Symptoms of High Acetylcholine

-Supplements that significantly increase ACh: choline, lecithin, fish oil, flaxseed oil
+Supplements that significantly increase ACh: choline, lecithin, fish oil, flaxseed oil, other.

-Other things that increase acetylcholine: MSG (monosodium glutamate), medications, chemicals
+Other things that increase acetylcholine: MSG (monosodium glutamate), medications, chemicals, physical activity (exercise, work).

 Note that some people are more sensitive to choline and, therefore, will experience greater problems than usual with the consumption of the above foods and supplements.
 Also, reaction to choline may be age-dependent, with older people generally experiencing more sensitivity.